-Analyses of quarterly summary reports covering US-regulated swap dealers19 for over five years, which have closely tracked the frequency, size and duration of VM disputes above USD 20 million, show that disputes generally represent less than 2% of the approximately 30,000 portfolios, even during periods of stress, and that disputes are generally resolved within the reporting quarter, with remarkably few www.fsb.org/2023/02/the-financial-stability-aspects-of-commodities-markets/.
+Analyses of quarterly summary reports covering US-regulated swap dealers19 for over five years, which have closely tracked the frequency, size and duration of VM disputes above USD 20 million, show that disputes generally represent less than 2% of the approximately 30,000 portfolios, even during periods of stress, and that disputes are generally resolved within the reporting quarter, with remarkably few exceptions.
+Further analysis suggests VM disputes correlate highly with market volatility metrics, which is consistent with observations shared in outreach sessions by market participants.